New Study On Gravitational Waves Reveals They Could Be Produced By Wormholes, Not Black Holes

 The scientists argue that these echoes of gravitational waves have not yet been observed because there simply aren’t theoretical models or references to account for them.

-To prove their theory, the researchers devised their own model that shows how to detect gravitational waves produced not by two colliding black holes, but by two rotating wormholes in the process of merging with each other.
+To prove their theory, the researchers devised their own model that shows how to detect gravitational waves produced not by two colliding black holes but by two rotating wormholes in the process of merging with each other.

 Their theoretical experiments showed that the graphs describing the resulted gravitational waves were fairly similar in either case, but for the occurrence of echoes in the wormhole scenario.